Cision PR Newswire and Nativo Announce Exclusive Sponsored Placement Partnership

 Brands can now secure guaranteed editorial placement across thousands of premium publishers

-CHICAGO, March 1, 2022 /PRNewswire/ -- Cision PR Newswire and Nativo announced today they have entered into an exclusive partnership to integrate earned and paid media through sponsored native placement of brand news and content.
+FRANKFURT, Germany, March 3, 2022 /PRNewswire/ -- Cision PR Newswire and Nativo announced today they have entered into an exclusive partnership to integrate earned and paid media through sponsored native placement of brand news and content.
 Through PR Newswire and Nativo's new Sponsored Placement solution, brands can now get guaranteed placement of their content, including news releases, product announcements, environmental, social and governance (ESG) news and many more brand messages, across to thousands of publishers.

 This partnership provides a new way for public relations professionals to distribute and analyze the impact of branded content and enables PR agencies to sell robust guaranteed placement packages to their clients.
 The seamless format of a Sponsored Placement allows brands to drive engagement by reaching audiences on the channels they prefer and trust.